nathanlane/nathanstypographynotes/hochuli.md

 ---
 ```

-## **title: "Detail in Typography: A Comprehensive Guide" version: 2.0 source: "Detail in Typography by Jost Hochuli, Hyphen Press, 2008 Edition" date: 2025-06-27**
+## **Title: "Detail in Typography: A Comprehensive Guide" version: 2.0 source: "Detail in Typography by Jost Hochuli, Hyphen Press, 2008 Edition" date: 2025-06-27**

 # **Introduction to Detail Typography (Micro-typography)**